jaames/flipnote.js/docs/recipes.md

-This page provides some basic recipes for achieving common tasks with flipnote.js -- it assumes you have installed the library via one of the methods listed on the {@page Getting Started} guide.
+This page provides some basic recipes for achieving common tasks with flipnote.js -- it assumes you have installed the library via one of the methods listed on the {@page Getting Started} guide, and have very basic working knowledge of JavaScript.

 - [Opening a Flipnote](#opening-a-flipnote)
 - [Flipnote GIF export](#flipnote-gif-export)